clarriu97/dotfiles/README.md

 ## Welcome

-This repository is meant to store all the files and configurations needed to instantly set my Linux working environment to my liking.
+This repository is meant to store all the files and configurations needed to instantly setup my Linux working environment to my liking.

-The tool can configure two main things:
+This tool can configure two main things:

-- Your terminal: using `zsh`, [`powerlevel10k`](https://github.com/romkatv/powerlevel10k)
+- Your terminal: using `zsh`, [`powerlevel10k`](https://github.com/romkatv/powerlevel10k) and some `zsh` plugins.
 - Your Windows Manager: using [i3wm](https://i3wm.org/)

 ## Overview